 CAST is almost entirely supported by competitive grants.
 Our researchers continuously look for new collaborations - both within the U of A and at other institutions - that will extend the application of spatial techniques and technologies to new areas of research.
 This unique perspective places CAST on the horizon of new technology and application development in many fields of study including the following established and emerging fields.

-Spatial Archaeometry is the application of a range of geospatial based scientific techniques to measure the location and shape/form of archaeological materials at all scales – including mapping landscapes with LiDAR to discovering floor plans of ancient houses using archaeo-geophysics to the form and shape of ceramic vessels with structure light scanners.
-A range of new technologies now enable measurement of these evidences of the past with better resolution and more precision than ever before.
-Advances in Spatial Archaeometry represent fundamental improvements in our ability to study archaeological and heritage materials, and in how we create and engage with the archaeological record.
+Spatial Archaeometry is the application of a wide variety of techniques to observe and measure the location and shape/form of archaeological materials at all scales – from deciphering the microtopography of entire landscapes with LiDAR, to discovering floor plans of ancient houses using archaeo-geophysics, to measuring the form and shape of ceramic vessels with structured light scanners.
+A range of new technologies now enable measurement of this evidence from the past with better resolution and more precision than ever before.
+Advances in Spatial Archaeometry represent fundamental improvements in our ability to study archaeological and heritage materials, and ability to create and engage with the archaeological record.
 CAST researches are involved in spatial archaeometry projects around the globe.

-Powerful computationally based tools allow the creation of virtual reality based versions of past and future buildings, landscapes and objects and the use of augmented reality to merge such representations into current reality.
-CAST projects range from the complete re-creation of the lost 1940s Japanese internment camp of Rowher, and the early 1820s town of Old Davidsonville to the Roman city of Gabii and the Native American rock art of Petit Jean Mountain State Park and many others.
-Other projects involve the creation of possible alternative future conditions in realistic 3D with projects such as ones creating realistic representations of planned off-shore wind farms.
-These creations and reconstructions provide powerful tools to allow the public to explore an otherwise hidden or difficulty to access past and future while providing scholars tools to explore different interpretations about the lives of the inhabitants or decision makers to assess the visual impacts of proposed construction.
+Powerful computational tools allow the creation of virtual representations of past and future buildings, landscapes and objects and, through augmented reality, to merge these representations into physical environments.
+CAST projects range from the complete recreation of the lost 1940s Japanese internment camp of Rohwer, and the early 1820s town of Old Davidsonville, to the Roman city of Gabii and the Native American rock art of Petit Jean Mountain State Park.
+Other projects involve the creation of possible alternative future conditions in realistic 3D, for example creating photorealistic and dynamic representations of planned offshore wind farms.
+These creations and reconstructions provide powerful tools to allow the public to explore an otherwise hidden or difficult to access past and future while providing scholars tools to explore different interpretations about the lives of the inhabitants or decision makers to assess the visual impacts of proposed construction.

 Our ability to map the world has changed dramatically in the last decade.
 We find ourselves moving from the now ubiquitous two-dimensional maps of our natural and built environment to the significantly more complicated and useful three-dimensional representations of the space around us.
 Geomatics professionals at CAST are working to better understand how the various forms of what is coming to be known as reality capture can be applied to improve our ability to understand and navigate the world.
 Using a variety of techniques – from modern digital photogrammetry and structure-from-motion to advanced laser-based high definition survey – CAST researchers have traveled the world reconstructing the past, looking behind walls, and developing new methods to manage the petabytes of data that capture our 3d world.

 While geoinformatics is most concerned with patterns that emerge in time and space, there are many relationships that influence or are influenced by other connections.
-Social or pseudo-social networks can be integrated with traditional spatial and temporal analysis to model complex relationships.
-Whether these connections are based on human relationships, similarity of attributional elements or direct communication, they can be modeled using graph theory - as networks forming across space and through time.
-CAST is involved in several research projects in which this modeling approach plays a key role.
+Social or pseudo-social networks can be integrated with traditional spatial and temporal analysis to model complex, temporally and spatially influenced relationships.
+CAST is involved in several research projects - from uncovering patterns in domestic terrorism to revealing the influence of geography on corporate board makeup - in which this expanded approach to network analysis plays a key role.

 As technology evolves and becomes ever more integrated in our lives, the theory and practice of teaching must also evolve to prepare students to use it effectively.
 Today, technology education starts in elementary school, builds throughout secondary schools, and forms a keystone of higher education.
 Since 1997, CAST has developed and used innovative project-based learning approaches with thousands of K-12 students participating in the EAST Initiative's programs.
 As these students feed into the University, they demand more than the status quo - a demand we are meeting through a coordinated series of online "flipped" courses and certificate programs through the UA Global Campus, as well as practical field schools and targeted professional education opportunities.
 CAST is dedicated to continual self-assessment and innovation in the pedagogy of technology.